HichamBC/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4) 3-paths file is a script that counts the number of directories in the PATH.
 5) 4-global_variables file is a script that lists environment variables.
 6) 5-local_variables file is a script that lists all local variables and environment variables, and functions.
+7) 6-create_local_variable file is a script that creates a new local variable.